 As with many health conditions, there are different types and associating symptoms of blepharitis.
 Your eye doctor can determine the exact type of blepharitis that you have, based on the appearance of your eyelid margins.
 Optometrists can further recommend specific treatments depending on the type.

 All cases of blepharitis are not equal; make sure that the treatment you look into or the treatment your doctor recommends matches the type of blepharitis you have.
-For example, chronic blepharitis, which evolves into inflammatory eye disease, is best treated with an antibiotic/corticosteroid combination.
+For example, chronic blepharitis, which may evolve into inflammatory eye disease, is best treated with an antibiotic/corticosteroid combination.
 In more severe cases, it may require oral medications.
 Other forms of blepharitis such as seborrheic may involve a steroid preparation.
 But all can be managed at home if caught early enough!

 Rather than approaching each case of blepharitis with a similar treatment regimen, you should be aware that there are different treatments for the different types.
 Therefore, it’s important to learn how to differentiate blepharitis’s many forms.
 This will ensure not only proper diagnosis, but also more effective treatment.